Skip to main content

 iPS cell-derived neural glial cells (iGRP)

-For central nerve system diseases such as ALS and TM, we are developing neural glial progenitor cells (iGRP) from iPS cells.
+For central nerve system diseases such as Amyotrophic Lateral Sclerosis (ALS) and Transverse Myelitis (TM), we are developing neural glial progenitor cells (iGRP) from iPS cells.
 We are under preclinical tests and, in parallel, preparing for clinical trials.

 iGRP therapy